ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 }
 ```

-We can then also update the promise handling in our `getAll()` to ensure the transform is called if we have data:
+We can then also update the promise handling in our `refresh()` to ensure the transform is called if we have data:

 ```TypeScript
       .then(res => unpack(res.data || []));